kvuong2711/aerial-megadepth/data_generation/README.md

 ```

 ## Issues
-If you have trouble preparing the dataset, feel free to reach out to me via [email](mailto:kvuong@andrew.cmu.edu).
+If you have problems preparing the dataset, feel free to reach out to me via [email](mailto:kvuong@andrew.cmu.edu) or open an issue.
+I'll do my best to help!

 ## License
 *Google Earth data belong to [Google](https://www.google.com/earth/studio/faq/) and is available for non-commercial research purposes only.*